mknparreira/gorten/README.md

 | [Google UUID](https://github.com/google/uuid)                 | UUID generator for creating User ID |
 | [Validator](https://github.com/go-playground/validator)       | Form and Field validation           |

-# 6. Company and Category resource
+# 6. Enhance API Security

-The Company and Category resource, including repository, service, module, model, and handler layers.

-# 7. Product resource

-The Product resource, including repository, service, module, model, and handler layers.

-# 8. Order resource

 TBD

-# 9. Payment resource
+# 7. Setup Kubernetes

 TBD

-# 10. Shopping Cart resource

-TBD

-# 11. Checkout resource

-TBD

-# 12. Enhance API Security

-TBD

-# 13. Kubernetes Installation

-TBD

-# 14. Enhance API Resilience
+# 8. Enhance API Resilience

 In this phase, I will implement some strategies to improve the resilience of APIs, ensuring they can handle with failures and recover effectively.
 I will adopting the following strategies and tools: